Return to school

 Please view this video, or read the following information regarding our plans to safely re-open to all our students.

-The plans outlined both in this video, and on this webpage, are based on guidance for reopening issued by the government on July 2nd 2020.
-We expect further guidance to be issued over the coming weeks, and will therefore issue further communications in August to update you on our reopening plans.
+The plans outlined both in this video, and on this webpage, are based on guidance for reopening that was first issued by the government on July 2nd 2020, and then updated on 7th August 2020 and then again on 27th August 2020:

 Summary of government guidance for secondary schools